lynnfaraday/aresmush.com/_root/tutorials/code/quickstart/tinker-intro.md

 4. Click Save.
 5. Back in the MUSH client window, type `tinker` to execute the code.

+## Try It!

-To make our tinker command say hello, we would make the `handle` method look like this:
+Let's make the tinker code say hello to us.
+Edit the tinker code as described above and make the `handle` method look like this:

     def handle
       client.emit "Hello, #{enactor.name}!"
     end

+> <i class="fa fa-info-circle"></i> **Tip:** There's other code in the tinker file, but we don't need to mess with that.
+In these examples, we'll only be changing the 'handle' method.
+The other code will be explained in future tutorials.

 After saving, go back to your MUSH client (logged in with your coder character) and type 'tinker'.
 You should see:  "Hello, Headwiz!" (or whatever your character's name is.)

-> <i class="fa fa-info-circle"></i> **Tip:** If you get an error when saving your code, check to make sure you've typed it exactly as indicated in each exercise.
-Usually errors result from misplaced braces `{}` or missing `end` statements.

 We're going to continue using the tinker command for the remaining exercises in this tutorial.
 There's a more in-depth [Tinkering Tutorial](/tutorials/code/tinker) if you want to learn more about tinkering when you've finished with the Quickstart.

+> <i class="fa fa-info-circle"></i> **Tip:** If you get an error when saving or executing your code, check to make sure you've typed it exactly as indicated in each exercise.
+Usually errors result from misplaced braces `{}` or missing `end` statements.